Durendal/RC6-Block-Cipher/README.md

 * rc6/key.py contains the data structure for the Key object

 * rc6/ops.py contains the encrypt() and decrypt() functions as well as several functions that contain operations common to both

+* rc6/block.py contains the data structure for a Block object